The relationship between medical personnel and patients is one that is close, interdependent and about trust.

 - Please note and accept that your personal data, medical or otherwise, may be made available to:

-- Medical, nursing and other student trainees (under the supervision of hospital staff members) who require it for teaching purposes, as this hospital is a HKU affiliated teaching hospital; or
+- Medical staff, doctors, consultants, nurses, secondees and other student trainees of HKU (under the supervision of hospital staff members) who require it for teaching purposes including clinical research and development, clinical teaching and professional training carried out by Gleneagles jointly with HKU; or

 - Other doctors / health care workers who require it for purposes related to your health care; or